-First and foremost, the Governor’s order allows us to keep all 13 Metroparks open.
+First and foremost, the Governor’s orders allow us to keep all 13 Metroparks open.
 This gives you the opportunity to continue using the Metroparks for healthy activities like hiking, biking, running, walking your dog or just enjoying nature . . . all while practicing the social distancing necessary to keep you and others safe during this pandemic.
 We do follow all executive orders from the state as well as orders and recommendations from local health departments and will continue to update our operations as those change.

 Of course, it’s important that you remember to give other visitors the recommended six feet of safe space.
 We’re committed to doing all we can to protect Michiganders against the coronavirus and keep the properties open and available for all to use.